nickchak21/particledist/README.md

 # particledist

-This is a package that uses deep learning to analyze event mass distributions and find new particles.
+This is a package we built to use deep learning to analyze event mass distributions and find new particles.
 Once you follow the installation instructions below, you can use the starter code provided to replicate our analysis.
 You can also change some of the hyperparameters to investigate how the model optimizes.

 <br/>

 **What's Inside this Repository**

-This repository includes the particledist package code, for any people that are curious as to how the analysis package we built functions.
+This repository includes the particledist package code, for any people that are curious as to how the analysis package functions.
 We tried to comment as much as we could so you could see the inner workings of our code.

 It also has the starter code for using our particledist package and replicating our analysis (instructions below).